Jarren Duran Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.58 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.53).

-- The Diamondbacks rank 15th in baseball in home runs given up (60 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 60 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- The Diamondbacks will send Davies (0-0) to the mound to make his third start of the season.
+- The Diamondbacks are sending Kelly (5-3) to the mound for his 11th start of the season.
+He is 5-3 with a 3.30 ERA and 59 strikeouts in 57 1/3 innings pitched.

-- His most recent time out was on Sunday, April 9 against the Los Angeles Dodgers, when the right-hander went 4 1/3 innings, surrendering five earned runs while giving up five hits.
+- In his most recent time out on Sunday against the Pittsburgh Pirates, the right-hander threw five innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.